-To run the upgrades for the modules, you can use the Gogo shell.
-Connect to the shell by executing telnet localhost 11311.
-Use the available commands in the upgrade namespace.
+After that, you can use the available commands in the upgrade namespace.
 For example:

+'''

-''' upgrade:list
+upgrade:list

 upgrade:execute

+upgrade:executeAll

 upgrade:check

+upgrade:checkAll

 verify:list

+verify:execute

-verify:execute '''
+'''

-By typing upgrade: list, the console will show you the modules you can upgrade since all their upgrade dependencies are covered.

-If you do not see any modules, that is because we need to upgrade its dependencies first.
-You could enter the command scr:info {upgrade_qualified_class_name} to check which dependencies are unsatisfied.
-For example: scr:info com.liferay.journal.upgrade.
+By typing upgrade:list, the console will show you the modules you can upgrade since all their upgrade dependencies are covered.
+If you do not see any modules, that is because we need to upgrade its dependencies, first.
+You could enter the command scr:info {upgrade qualified_class_name} to check which dependencies are unsatisfied.
+For example:

-JournalServiceUpgrade
+'''

+scr:info com.liferay.journal.upgrade.JournalServiceUpgrade

+'''